 Volt's Guide to Finding Strength Numbers

 It's no secret that Volt training programs are effective at helping athletes improve their strength, power, speed, and agility.
-Just ask one of the 35,000+ athletes currently training on a Volt program—many of whom are setting PRs, winning games, and heading to championships for the first time ever!
-There's a LOT that goes into building each customized training program, but one important ingredient in any program's success is up-to-date strength numbers for each athlete.
+Just ask one of the 60,000+ athletes currently training on a Volt program, many of whom are setting PRs, winning games, and heading to championships for the first time ever!
+There's a LOT that goes into building each customized training program, but one important ingredient in any program's success is up-to-date Strength Numbers for each athlete.

 1) WHAT ARE STRENGTH NUMBERS?

-First things first—what are strength numbers?
-Simply put, they measure exactly what you'd think: your strength, expressed numerically in how much weight you can lift (in pounds) for a given number of reps in a given exercise.
-Coaches and athletes already familiar with weight training programs will likely know how to find their 1-rep-maximum or 5-rep-maximum in a given exercise—and that's exactly what Volt strength numbers are, your X-RM in each of our three Base Lifts: the Barbell Hang Clean, the Barbell Back Squat, and the Barbell Bench Press.
+First things first—what are Strength Numbers?
+Simply put, they measure exactly what you'd think: your strength, expressed numerically in how much weight you can lift for a given number of reps in a given exercise.
+Coaches and athletes already familiar with weight training programs will likely know how to find their 1-rep maximum or 5-rep maximum in a given exercise—and that's exactly what Volt strength numbers are: your X-RM in each of our three Base Lifts (the Barbell Hang Clean, the Barbell Back Squat, and the Barbell Bench Press).

 In your Volt program, most exercises have precise loading data attached (i.e., the exact weight we recommend you lift on a given day for a specific exercise, like 15-lb dumbbells for a DB Standing Press).
-That loading data is based off your strength numbers.
+That loading data is based off your Strength Numbers.
 However, finding your X-RM in every single exercise in your year-long training program would waste a lot of time, so we base the loading for all our movements off of three core lifts: the Hang Clean, Back Squat, and Bench Press.
-This makes deriving loading data much easier and more efficient: if you can Back Squat 250lbs, for example, you will be able to perform a DB Lunge or Barbell Split Squat at a specific percentage of that Back Squat strength number.
-(We can't give away the exact percentage off which we base our loading, as it is proprietary, patented technology!)
+This makes deriving loading data much easier and more efficient: if you can Back Squat 250 lb, for example, you will be able to perform a DB Lunge or Barbell Split Squat at a specific percentage of that Back Squat Strength Number.
+(We can't give away the exact percentage off which we base our loading, as it is proprietary technology!)

-Periodically, your Volt program will ask you to retest or "recalibrate" your strength numbers (more on this later), in order to ensure your program is based off the most accurate data possible, to ensure the best results.
+Periodically, your Volt program will ask you to retest or "recalibrate" your Strength Numbers (more on this later), in order to ensure your program is based off the most accurate data possible for best results.

 2) WHY ARE STRENGTH NUMBERS IMPORTANT?

-Training for a specific sport requires a variety of training adaptations to take place in your body, all of which require precise and different training protocols.
-Your strength numbers help to ensure that you are lifting exactly the right weight, at exactly the right time.
+Training for a specific sport requires a variety of training adaptations to take place in your body, all of which require precise and unique training protocols.
+Your Strength Numbers help to ensure that you are lifting exactly the right weight, at exactly the right time.
 You will not become a better athlete by training the same way all the time—it takes an organized, planned training program that utilizes the right loading percentages (and reps, sets, and rest intervals) at specific times throughout the training calendar to truly improve athletic performance.
-This is why your strength numbers are so important: they are the data that dictates precisely how you should train.
+This is why your Strength Numbers are so important: they are the data that dictates precisely how you should train.

 3) WHAT HAPPENS IF I DON'T ENTER ANY STRENGTH NUMBERS?

 THE WORLD WILL BURN!
 But, seriously, you will be just fine.
-Even though strength numbers are important (see the section above), there is a lot that goes into each Volt program that makes it effective.
-Other variables like the specific movements selected (and at which times of the year) and the rate at which those movements progress in terms of complexity guarantee that you will see results, even if you haven't entered strength numbers.
-Since strength numbers only pertain to the specific weights lifted in a given exercise, if you don't enter any you will simply see blanks where the loading should be.
+Even though Strength Numbers are important (see question #2 above), there is a lot that goes into each Volt program that makes it effective.
+Other variables like the specific movements selected (and at which times of the year) and the rate at which those movements progress in terms of complexity guarantee that you will see results, even if you haven't entered Strength Numbers.
+Since Strength Numbers only pertain to the specific weights lifted in a given exercise, if you don't enter any you will simply see blanks where the loading should be.

 While this isn't ideal, it's not the end of the world.
 Will your program be as effective if you don't have prescriptive loading data, telling you how much weight to lift in each movement?
 No. Will your program still work?
 Yes.
 Even if you estimate how much weight to lift in each movement, you will still see improvement.
-But to get the very best results, you will want to find your strength numbers.
-Frequent retesting of your strength numbers mean that your program will dynamically adjust as you grow stronger, as per the concept of progressive overload in strength and conditioning science.
-With no strength numbers, you will have to progress your weights manually, which may not be as successful at progressively overloading you.
+But to get the very best results, you will want to find your Strength Numbers.
+Frequent retesting of your Strength Numbers means that your program will dynamically adjust as you grow stronger, following the principle of progressive overload in strength and conditioning.
+With no Strength Numbers, you will have to progress your weights manually, which may not be as successful at progressively overloading you.
 Chances are the weights you choose for yourself will not be as accurate or effective as the weights prescribed based on your current strength levels.

-If you have a barrier to finding your strength numbers—an injury, or other issue that prevents you from executing the three specific lifts—see question #7.
+If you have a barrier to finding your Strength Numbers—an injury, or other issue that prevents you from executing the three specific lifts—see question #8.

 4) HOW DO I FIND MY STRENGTH NUMBERS?

-To find your strength numbers you will need to perform the Hang Clean, Back Squat, and Bench Press, and find out how much weight you can lift.
-For athletes new to lifting, we recommend using 5 reps as your ceiling (i.e., finding your 5RM)—however, you can use anywhere from 1 to 10 reps to find your strength numbers.
+To find your Strength Numbers you will need to perform the Hang Clean, Back Squat, and Bench Press to find out how much weight you can lift.
+For athletes new to lifting, we recommend using 5 reps as your ceiling (i.e., finding your 5RM)—however, you can use anywhere from 1 to 10 reps to find your Strength Numbers.
 Volt uses a formula to automatically calculate your projected 1RM based on the information you input, so you do not need to find your true 1RM.
-For example, if you can Back Squat 150 lbs for 8 reps, it is estimated that the most you can squat for 1 rep is about 190 lbs.
+For example, if you can Back Squat 150 lb for 8 reps, it is estimated that the most you can squat for 1 rep is about 190 lb.
 The less experienced you are, the higher your rep ceiling can be—although after about 10 reps, the results are not as accurate.